mrdijk/EnergyEfficient_FL/fabric/k8s/cluster-setup/README.md

 sudo apt install -y python3-pip
 # Install requirements of kubespray
 pip3 install -r requirements.txt
+# When asked to restart services just press Enter to restart all of them.

 # Export the path to the directory where pip installs it
 export PATH=$HOME/.local/bin:$PATH